LLM-Tests-Checker/Web-Client/README.md

 # LLM Test Checker

-This is an application witch is client for our service.
+This is an application which is client for our service.
 Web app has built with React framework, using service-sliced architecture.
 This app is in hosts white-list for mono-backend.